 CANADIAN CITIZENSHIP STAMP

-“This act, a development of great importance in Canadian constitutional history, gives a clear and simple definition of Canadian citizenship,” reads the department’s promotional material, released in 1947.
+“This act, a development of great importance in Canadian constitutional history, gives a clear and simple definition of Canadian citizenship,” reads the post office’s promotional material, released in 1947.
 “The act also provides an underlying community of status for all peoples of Canada, binding them together as Canadians.
 In the design, Canadian citizenship is personified by the figure of a youth standing with upraised hand and arm on the northern portion of the Western Hemisphere.
 The geographical outline of Canada is broadly indicated at his feet.”